rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 Another way to get involved is to look through the issue tracker for issues labeled with "E-easy", "I-enhancement", and/or "I-wishlist".
 Unassigned bugs are always fair game.
 Assigned bugs that don't seem to be getting worked on actively can be fair game, but always check with the bug owner first in that case.
 Also see [[Note development policy]].

 Outstanding bugs or feature requests in Rust often have a corresponding test in the test suite that doesn't yet pass.
 One good way to jump into Rust development is to look for files in the test/run-pass directory containing the string `xfail-test`.
-Those are all bugs that need to be fixed or features that someone needs to finish.
+Those tests all correspond to bugs that need to be fixed or features that someone needs to finish.

 The source is also littered with hundreds of comments marked with 'FIXME' and 'TODO'.
-Often these refer to issues that have already been resolved or which may be resolved easily, though sometimes their purpose is rather more obscure.
-It can occasionally be profitable to grep through the source trying to trim these down.
+In Rust, FIXME comments come with an issue number; sometimes these refer to issues that may be resolved easily.

 If in doubt, ask on IRC.
 Somebody will surely have a task that needs doing.